 Long-term couples who practice report something counterintuitive: their intimacy grows deeper and more alive with each passing year, not despite the years but because of them.
 The trust that comes from facing difficult things together (from practicing through grief, exhaustion, betrayal, boredom, and everything else a real life brings) creates a foundation that new relationships simply cannot match.
 And when polarity is added to that foundation, what becomes possible is something that no amount of novelty or new-relationship energy can replicate.

 As Londin Angel Winters puts it: the bond did not come from some attraction that happens to still be there.
 The bond came from the trust that comes when you face difficult things and meet them together.
-For couples ready to practice together, the Yoga of Intimacy Patreon community offers monthly guided practice evenings.
+Couples ready to go further will find the complete framework — Polarity practices, the Seven Scales, and a curated on-ramp for long-term partners — in the sacred sexuality for couples guide.
+Justin and Londin also offer ongoing guidance through the Yoga of Intimacy Patreon community, including monthly guided couples evenings.

 Frequently Asked Questions